sebastianesch/cap-project-portfolio/docs/exercise.md

 ### Add required role

 In the first section "Roles" click on the value help icon for the "Role Name" field.
 In the dialog that appears, set the filter for "Application Identifier" to "cap-roject-portfolio-\<your app identifier\>".
-The only visible role should be the "User" role of the Project Portfolio app.
-Select it and click "Add" at the bottom of the dialog.
+The only visible roles should be the "User", "CustomerAdmin" and "TokenExchange" roles of the Project Portfolio app.
+Select them and click "Add" at the bottom of the dialog.

 ### Add your user